maduhu/Documentation/ILP/ledger-adapter.md

 #### WebSocket Notifications

 The ledger sends notifications to connected clients when certain events occur, according to the current subscriptions of the clients.
-Every notification is sent at most once per WebSocket connection to the ledger.
+Every notification is sent at most once per WebSocket connection.
+If a client has multiple connections open, the ledger MUST attempt to send a message on every open connection.

 All event notifications from the ledger are in the format of JSON objects with the following fields: